Health Policy and Management

 For more information about the SM program in health care management, please contact:

 Colin Fleming, program manager

 677 Huntington Avenue

 PhD in Health Policy

-Program requirements: Approximately two years of coursework; a concentration in one academic discipline (decision science, economics, ethics, evaluative science and statistics, management, medical sociology, or political analysis); specialization in one of five policy areas (environmental health, health care services, international health, mental health, or public health) at the dissertation stage; general and concentration exams (usually at the end of the second year); a dissertation prospectus and oral examination; a dissertation based on original research; and a dissertation defense.
+Program requirements: Approximately two years of coursework; a concentration in one academic discipline (decision science, economics, ethics, evaluative science and statistics, management, or political analysis); specialization in one of four policy areas (health care services, global health, mental health, or public health) at the dissertation stage; general and concentration exams (usually at the end of the second year); a dissertation prospectus and oral examination; a dissertation based on original research; and a dissertation defense.

 The program prepares students for tenure-track positions and other research positions at schools of public health, public policy, and medicine; organizations such as the Kaiser Family Foundation, the RAND Corporation, the World Health Organization, and Memorial Sloan-Kettering Cancer Center; and government agencies such as the Congressional Budget Office and the Centers for Disease Control and Prevention.